nih-cfde/use-case-library-build/library/USERSTORY-56.md

 ---
-input: credible set of causal variants and GTEx dataset
+input: a credible set of causal variants and GTEx dataset
-output: association of each variant within each of the credible sets with the expression of nearby genes
+output: the association of each variant within each of the credible sets with the expression of nearby genes
 task: eQTL analysis
 tags:
 - eQTL analysis